Catchy Comedy: 2017–2023

 In 2017, the theme and binge programming on weekdays was discontinued altogether and the network became mostly sitcom-focused, featuring the "Television Across the Decades" block, where comedies from the 1950s through the 1980s air weekdays from mid-morning into early evening, and late evenings through the overnight hours featuring the "Smart Comedy" block, highlighted by classic sitcoms such as The Dick Van Dyke Show, Cheers, Taxi, The Honeymooners, and The Abbott and Costello Show.

 While the bulk of the lineup was primarily sitcoms, there were deviations (most notably in prime time) which featured the classic variety program The Ed Sullivan Show, Through the Decades and The Dick Cavett Show.
 Also, the weekend binge marathons continued, with a single series (regardless of genre) airing for 42 hours straight on Saturdays and Sundays.

 The final program to air under the Decades name was The Mod Squad, which was the featured show of the March 25–26, 2023, weekend binge.

 Catchy Comedy (2023–present)

 At 6 a.m.
 Eastern Time on March 27, 2023, Decades was rebranded as Catchy Comedy, primarily focusing on the broadcasting of sitcoms (with occasional broadcasts of some variety shows featuring sketch comedy), with the series premiere episode of Full House as the first program which was shown.
 In addition, some programs are shortened, the ending credits are compressed while the last scenes are shown.
 This represented a change from Decades, which showed the program without modifying them.

-The weekend "binge" marathons were carried over, but now, they are strictly comedy-focused, and in January 2025, they were only broadcast on Sundays after the establishment of a set Saturday schedule.
+The weekend "binge" marathons were carried over, but they were strictly comedy-focused, and in January 2025, they were only broadcast on Sundays after the establishment of a set Saturday schedule.
+The binges were later discontinued in February 2026 with the establishment of a set Sunday schedule alongside adding the new block Catchy Loves Lucy, with Here's Lucy as the last binge of the weekend, airing on February 8.

-The network's only deviation from comedy is its fulfilment of its FCC obligations which consists of airings of E/I programming on Saturday mornings from 9 a.m. until 11 a.m.
+The network's only deviation from comedy is its fulfillment of its FCC obligations which consists of airings of E/I programming on Saturday mornings from 9 a.m. until 11 a.m.
 (ET).